 It is fully understood that people need holidays sometimes and are sometimes ill.

 If you miss occasional meetings but continue to maintain your commitment as a director and to keep in contact, there will be no problem.

 If you have reason to expect that you will not be able to fulfil your commitment for a temporary period, you will need to discuss this with the other directors.

 If you miss two consecutive meetings, or more than 4 in a year, and have not discussed this with the other directors, you will be asked to consider whether you are able to continue your commitment.

 A director can be removed from his or her position by the remaining directors after missing two meetings without good reason; or at any time by a majority vote in a General Meeting of Bridge Collective Members.

 You need to attend an introduction session which will be held at the Bridge on advertised dates, before nominating yourself to be a Director.

 You need to have attended at least three Bridge Community Meetings in the year prior to nominating yourself as a director.
 This will allow you to find out what is involved and whether it is for you, and it will enable members of the Bridge to see your commitment and what you have to offer before voting for you.

 If you wish to go ahead, you need to check you fulfil the conditions listed above.
-If you have any criminal record, you are invited to discuss this in advance with Nicola (Safeguarding Officer).
-CRB checks will not be done until you have been conditionally elected.
+If you have any criminal record, you are invited to discuss this in advance with the Safeguarding Officer.
+DBS checks will not be done until you have been conditionally elected.